 “It’s a kind of Chicken & Egg Theory question, that one.”

 “Whenever we contemplate the origin of anything we often ask ourselves: Which came first: the chicken or the egg?
 Some questions we just can’t answer.
 Not yet anyway.”

 Lucy stared at nothing in particular but her wheels were turning.

-“And now I’ve confused you,” I joked.
+“And now I’ve confused you,” I guessed aloud.